fledge-iot/fledge/docs/building_pipelines.rst

 setBuffer
 #########

 The *setBuffer* command is used to set the number of readings to be buffered at each point in the pipeline.
-The same number must be buffered at all nodes in the pipeline, it is not possible to buffer different numbers of readings at each node in the pipeline.
+The same number must be buffered at all nodes in the pipeline.
+It is not possible to buffer different numbers of readings at each node in the pipeline.

 The *setBuffer* command is passed a number which is the number of readings to buffer.
 If omitted then the number of buffered readings will be set to 1.